whotooktwarden/QuickGatewayKit/README.md

 	If you or your business require consultation, technical writing, or require a block or ledgerchain solution, please write to whotooktwarden at gmail dot com

+	# THIS REPOSITORY IS NOT AN OFFICIAL RIPPLE REPO AND I AM NOT AFFILIATED WITH RIPPLE INC.